 Abstract

-Canada is seeking to propose two changes to CMM 2025-07 on Chub Mackerel, shown below in red text, to:
+Canada is seeking to propose one change to CMM 2025-07 on Chub Mackerel, shown below in red text, to:

-Ensure that trawl vessel expansion limits are in place for members with significant catch; and,

-Introduce a requirement to report catch on board upon entry/exit to and from the Convention Area.
+Introduce a requirement to report catch on board upon entry to the Convention Area.

 Explanatory Note

-This proposal would seek to ensure consistency among Members authorizing trawlers to fish for chub mackerel in the NPFC Convention Area.
-The rationale for this amendment is as follows:

-Paragraph 1 of this measure requires Members to refrain from expansion of the number of fishing vessels entitled to fly their flag from the historical existing level.

-Paragraph 3 of this measure limits the European Union and China to a specific number of authorized trawlers but does not include a limit for other Members.

-With this in mind, trawl vessel authorization limits for all Members with significant catch of chub mackerel based on historical existing levels, similar to those established for China and the European Union, are suggested.

-This proposal would also introduce a requirement for fishing vessels to report the amount of all fisheries resources including bycatch and non-NPFC managed species onboard the vessel upon entry into and exit from the NPFC Convention Area.
-Vessels would be required to report this information to their FMC and retain copies of this information on board.
-It will also require vessels to store any catch from outside the Convention Area separately from catch caught inside the Convention Area.
-This information would be provided to NPFC inspectors when vessel masters are asked to produce catch records.

 In following up on potential violations arising from high seas boarding and inspections and air surveillance patrols, it has come to Canada’s attention that catch from outside the Convention Area may be entering NPFC waters.
 Should this be the case, the Commission would be unable to determine where catch on board was harvested (and therefore whether subject to NPFC CMMs).
 Further, NPFC inspectors are only authorized to inspect resources harvested in the NPFC Convention Area.

 This proposal introduces a way to differentiate between NPFC and other fisheries resources on vessels to support effective monitoring, control and surveillance activities, including traceability of fisheries resources between jurisdictions.

+This proposal would introduce a requirement for fishing vessels authorized to catch or that otherwise catch chub mackerel using trawl gear to report the amount of all fisheries resources including bycatch of species currently managed by the NPFC, including shark and salmon onboard the vessel upon entry into the NPFC Convention Area.
+Vessels would be required to report this information to the Secretariat directly or via their FMC and retain copies of this information on board.
+It will also require vessels to store any catch from outside the Convention Area separately from catch caught inside the Convention Area.
+This information would be provided to NPFC inspectors when vessel masters are asked to produce catch records.

 CMM 2025-07